-Moved by Leslie; Seconded by Bob; discussion was held, with Travis relating that this is a City Department implementation issue; that there are two statements with different audiences and the critical one is the recognition that almost every project that's in the hillside area in the city, everybody trying to develop a new sfd or replacement sfd needs to do an EAF whether or not they think they need an exemption.
+Moved by Leslie; Seconded by Bob; discussion was held, with Travis relating that this is a City Department implementation issue; that there are two statements with different audiences and the critical one is the recognition that almost every project that's in the hillside area in the city, everybody trying to develop a new sfd or replacement sfd needs to do an EAF whether or not they think they qualify for an exemption.
 It costs \$2,700 to file an EAF.
-Look up the exceptions under CEQA, name it.